Management of tuberculosis: Epilepsy

 INH may be associated with an increased risk of seizures.
 Pyridoxine 10 mg daily should be given to all epileptics taking INH.
 There is no evidence that INH causes seizures in patients who are not epileptic.

 TB treatment involves numerous drug interactions with anti-epileptic drugs and serum drug levels should be closely monitored.
 There are serious interactions between rifampicin and carbamazepine, rifampicin and phenytoin, and rifampicin and sodium valproate.
 The advice of a pharmacist should always be sought.

 COVID-19

 TB and COVID-19 are a "cursed duet" and need immediate attention.
 TB should be considered a risk factor for severe COVID disease and patients with TB should be prioritised for COVID-19 preventative efforts, including vaccination.

 Drug-resistance

 Definitions

 Multi-drug resistant tuberculosis (MDR-TB) is defined as TB that is resistant at least to INH and RMP.
 Isolates that are multi-resistant to any other combination of anti-TB drugs but not to INH and RMP are not classed as MDR-TB.

+The World Health Organization (WHO) updated the definitions of pre-extensively drug-resistant tuberculosis (pre-XDR-TB) and extensively drug-resistant tuberculosis (XDR-TB) in 2021.

+Pre-XDR-TB is now defined as TB due to Mycobacterium tuberculosis strains that meet the criteria for multidrug-resistant or rifampicin-resistant tuberculosis (MDR/RR-TB) and are also resistant to any fluoroquinolone whereas XDR-TB is defined as TB due to Mycobacterium tuberculosis strains which met criteria for MDR (resistance to isoniazid and rifampicin) or RR-TB (resistance to rifampicin alone) and are also resistant to any fluoroquinolone (levofloxacin or moxifloxacin) as well as at least one additional Group A drug.
+Group A drugs are the most potent second-line medications used in the treatment regimens for drug-resistant TB and include levofloxacin, moxifloxacin, bedaquiline, and linezolid.

+The definitions of pre-XDR-TB and XDR-TB reflect the growing resistance of anti-TB medicines which limits the number of effective treatment options available to treating clinicians.